MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ![A screenshot ](../../media/sample-mesh-101/230-if-is-false-v2.png)

-1. In the first "Game Object: Set Active" node, deselect "Value."
+1. In the first "Game Object: Set Active" node of the duplicate set, deselect "Value."
-1. In the second "Game Object: Set Active" node, select "Value."
+1. In the second "Game Object: Set Active" node of the duplicate set, select "Value."

 ![A screenshot ](../../media/sample-mesh-101/231-reverse-conditions-v2.png)

 ## Changing the button label

-1. In the **Blackboard**, go to the **Object** tab, and then create a variable named "VideoPlayerButtonlabel."
+1. In the **Blackboard**, go to the **Object** tab, and then create a variable named "VideoPlayerButtonLabel."
 The type should be TM Pro / "TextMeshPro".

 For the Value, you need to add the "Label" GameObject that's a child to the "PlayVideoButton" GameObject.
-If you click the round button next to the Value field, the popup menu shows many GameObjects named "Label" and it's unclear which one you should choose.
+If you click the round button next to the **Value** field, the popup menu shows many GameObjects named "Label" and it's unclear which one you should choose.
 Here's a better way to ensure you're making the right choice:

 1. In the **Hierarchy**, navigate to **Chapter 3** > **3.1 - Video** > **PlayVideoButton** > **Label.**
 1. Drag this **Label** GameObject from the **Hierarchy** and drop it in the **Value** field of your new variable.